+The policy is silent on the issue of specification of hardware and cost ceilings therefore.
+I would recommend that IT be involved if only in advisory capacity to the GM: F & A in this matter.

+NOT reviewed

 1. Introduction

 By the nature of the Electricity Control Board’s (ECB) operations, our main source of funding is the money collected in respect of levies imposed under section 13 of the Electricity Act 4 of 2007.
 Funds could also flow in from other sources such as donor funding or from the Government of Namibia especially the Ministry of Mines and Energy (MME) for the projects to be executed by ECB on the Ministry’s behalf.
 This money is kept in the ECB’s account for some time before being applied to cover expenses for projects that the ECB is executing for MME.